lxqt/lxqt.github.io/_posts/2022-06-22-blog-menu_edit.md

 categories: blog
 ---

-Although there is no complete GUI menu editor some basic things can be easily achieved - let's see how.
+[Updated] Although there is no complete GUI menu editor some basic things can be easily achieved - let's see how.

 ### Create a menu entry